BIOLASE (NASDAQ:BIOL) Receives New Coverage from Analysts at StockNews.com

-StockNews.com started coverage on shares of BIOLASE (NASDAQ:BIOL) in a research note issued to investors on Monday morning.
-The firm issued a hold rating on the medical technology company’s stock.
+StockNews.com assumed coverage on shares of BIOLASE (NASDAQ:BIOL) in a research note issued on Tuesday.
+The firm set a “hold” rating on the medical technology company’s stock.

-Separately, Zacks Investment Research upgraded shares of BIOLASE from a sell rating to a hold rating in a research report on Tuesday, January 4th.
-Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company currently has a consensus rating of Buy and an average target price of $1.73.
+Separately, Zacks Investment Research raised shares of BIOLASE from a “sell” rating to a “hold” rating in a report on Tuesday, January 4th.
+Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $1.73.

 BIOLASE, Inc is a medical device company, which engages in developing, manufacturing, marketing and sale of laser systems in dentistry and medicine.
 It operates through Waterlase (all-tissue) systems, and Diode (soft-tissue) systems products.
 The Waterlase systems uses a patented combination of water and laser energy to perform procedures using drills, scalpels, and other traditional dental instruments for cutting soft and hard tissue.